PaddySmalls/PaddySmalls.github.io/_posts/2016-12-14-innovation-project.md

  and would also allow me to take advantage of the latest Swarm Mode features introduced with that version.

 As you can see, there's still plenty of work to do and the project is far from being finished.
+If you like this post or want to grant me some feedback, feel free to contact me on [Twitter](https://twitter.com/Apophis1990).
+The source code of my project can be found on [Github](https://github.com/PaddySmalls/hello_microservices).

 Cheers!

 <br/>